-Do you think your child/children is being influenced by your ex partner?
+Do you think your child/children are being influenced by your ex-partner?

-Need to act quickly then contact Capitol today
+Required to act quickly then get in touch with Capitol without delay

 Children are more likely to have less psychological problems if their separating parents are in the position to promote a healthy relationship.